mattermost/docs/source/deployment/sso-office.md

 Follow these steps to configure Mattermost to use Office 365 as a single-sign-on (SSO) service for team creation, account creation and sign-in.

-Note that the system must be using SSL for use with Office365 as Microsoft only allows OAuth redirect URIs that are SSL enabled.
+**The system must be using SSL for use with Office365 as Microsoft only allows OAuth redirect URIs that are SSL enabled.**

 1 - [Log in](https://login.microsoftonline.com/) to your Microsoft or Office 365 account.
 Make sure it's the account on the same tenant that you would like users to log in with.